pratikroy311/review-scrapper-analyser/README.md

 ## Currently in development stage

-### Currently Sentiment is predicted using Decision Tree Classifier
+### Currently Sentiment is predicted using Decision Tree Classifier and is built on amazon fine food reviews data
 #### Will be updating with more models
+## The user searches for product and the reviews are extracted from flipkart and their sentiment is predicted

 ## Dependencies:
 * python3.7